Where will Camp Wonder be held?

 What types of social activities will my child be engaged in at Camp Wonder?

-Every day at camp, each child will engage in small group activities, targeting social skills specific to your child’s needs, and encompassing parent priorities.
-The skills will be embedded into daily activities such as art, cooking, group games, fitness, lunch, and group work activities.
+Every day at camp, your camper will engage in small group activities, targeting social skills specific to your camper’s needs, and encompassing parent priorities.
+The skills will be embedded into daily activities such as art, cooking, group games, imaginative play, fitness, lunch, and group work activities.

 Will my child go out into the community?